jbenninghoff/cluster-validation/README.md

 Install clustershell (rpm available via EPEL) on a machine with password-less ssh to all other cluster nodes.
 If using a non-root account, then non-root account must have password-less sudo rights configured in /etc/sudoers.
-Update the file `/etc/clustershell/groups` to include an entry for "all" matching a pattern or patterns of host names in your cluster.
+Update the file `/etc/clustershell/groups.d/local.cfg` or `/etc/clustershell/groups` to include an entry for "all" matching a pattern or patterns of host names in your cluster.
 For example;